Lat Yao district

 Lat Yao (ลาดยาว, [lâːt jāːw]) is a district (amphoe) of Nakhon Sawan province, central Thailand.

 History

 Originally, Lat Yao was part of Krok Phra district.
 Khun Lat Boriban (ขุนลาดบริบาล), the head of the tambon, developed the infrastructure of the tambon.
 In 1913, he proposed to the governor of Nakhon Sawan that the tambon should be upgraded to a district.
-The project was approved and the new district created.
+The proposal was approved and the new district created.

 Geography

 Neighboring districts are (from the north clockwise): Khanu Woralaksaburi of Kamphaeng Phet province, Banphot Phisai, Mueang Nakhon Sawan and Krok Phra of Nakhon Sawan Province, Sawang Arom of Uthai Thani province, and Chum Ta Bong and Mae Wong of Nakhon Sawan.

 Environment

 The Sakrae Krang River flows through the district.
 The Department of Royal Irrigation (RID) has declared its intention to build a dam on the river in the district.
 The dam has attracted significant local opposition.
 Opponents have rejected four health and environment impact assessments (EHIA), pointing out that they fail to address mitigation and the impact on the forest ecology.